Best Things to Do in Le Marais Paris

 This lovely square is one of the hidden gems in Paris.
 Place Sainte Cathérine owes its name to a market set up in 1784 on the site of the former priory of Sainte Cathérine du Val des Escoliers (13th century).

-Far from the city’s hustle and bustle, Place Sainte-Cathérine is calm and very picturesque, and it has some benches in the shade and pretty cafes perfect for a break during your wanderings around Le Marais district.
-There are also some bistros, which are great and inexpensive places to taste Paris food.
+Far from the city’s hustle and bustle, Place Sainte-Cathérine is calm and very picturesque, and it has some benches in the shade and pretty cafés perfect for a break during your wanderings around Le Marais district.

 Centre Poñpidou Paris 4